ozay-group/drone-testbed/README.md

 consensus_saveheight_old.py - Initial implementation of the 3 drone simple consensus algorithm.
 Saves a log of the heights to testing1, testing 2, and testing3.csv

 avg_consensus_three_cf_initial.py - initial attempt to running the 3 drone simple consensus algorithm - without logging the height.

+## Contributors
+Supratim Ghosh, supragh@umich.edu

+Eric Gilkey, etgilk@umich.edu

+## Acknowledgments
+This work is supported in part by a NASA Early Career Faculty Award.